The Best Guide to Akiu Otaki Falls and Futakuchi Gorge

 And the highlights?
 The Anetaki Falls (姉滝) is a designated National Natural Monument.
 Whilst not marked on Google Maps, there is an Imōtotaki Falls (妹滝) just in front of the Anetaki Falls.

-Important: It is possible to get to Anetaki Falls by car by taking the Forest Road Futakuchi Line (林道二口線).
+Important: It is possible to reach Anetaki Falls by car via the Forest Road Futakuchi Line (林道二口線).
 However, please be aware of the narrow road.
 This method may not be recommended for inexperienced drivers.

 Banji-iwa (磐司岩), a designated National Place of Scenery Beauty, is the most magnificent part of the entire Futakuchi Gorge.
 It is a tuff rock wall with a maximum height of 150 meters and stretches over 3 km long!